Tsalsb/IndieSoundDL/README.md

 # IndieSoundDL
-A utility to download favorites from indie shuffle using youtube-dl and beautiful soup/scrapy
+A utility to download favorites from indie shuffle using youtube-dl